mastodon/blog/content/posts/2026-04-09_designing-collections/index.md

 We’ll be enabling Collections on `mastodon.social` in the coming week.
 As usual, we take a moment to test out these features on our own servers ahead of a release.
 This initial release of Collections will become generally available for all Mastodon servers as part of Mastodon 4.6, coming in a few weeks.

-_note: we'll be adding screenshots to this post soon_
+_note: we plan to add more screenshots to this post soon_

 ## Open to feedback